alphagov/content-store/doc/gone_item.md

-## Gone items (not implemented)
+## Gone items

-**Note:** this is not implemented and is an intended feature for this application.

 To represent content that is no longer available, the content store will support items with a format of "gone".
 These will cause a gone route to be setup in the router so that the item returns a 410 HTTP status.

 Items with a format of gone will have all routes setup in the same way as other item types (described in